 A bridge was built across Indian Creek for the children.
 Many found it more exciting to use a long ladder someone laid across the creek, stepping from rung to rung above the swirling water.

-The earliest records in possession of the District indicate that a vote was held on May 17, 1898 to determine the question whether or not said District No 37 be established an Independent School District.
-Election results were 55 “Yes” and 2 “No” votes.
+The earliest records in possession of the District indicate that a vote was held on May 17, 1898 to determine the question of whether or not District No 37 would be established as an Independent School District.
+Election results were 55 yes and 2 no votes.
 It would be known as Independent School District No. 37, Canyon County, Idaho.
 The appointed Board of Trustees consisted of Lydia P. Griffith and A.K.
 Stoddard until the next school election; H.A.
 Partridge and Julins Steinmeier for two years after such election; and Mrs. Mary E. McGee and H.J.
 Wilterding for four years after such election.

-On May 25, 1900, the first 8th grade graduation exercises were held for 5 boys and 7 girls who had passed the required county exams.
+On May 25, 1900, the first eighth-grade graduation exercises were held for give boys and seven girls who had passed the required county exams.

 By the turn of the century, Lakeview was jammed with pupils.
-In 1900, the trustees purchased for $450 a block west of town.
+In 1900, the trustees purchased a block west of town for $450.
 A school was built way out in the sagebrush (the present 12th Avenue block between 5th and 6th Streets where Home Federal is located.)
-This typical frame one room type country school with windows on both sides was deemed a credit to the town.
-In October, there were 54 pupils in the primary room - the same number as Lakeview's primary, 52 in the intermediate room, 56 in the grammar grades room, and 38 in Professor Wilson’s high school.
+This typical frame one-room style country school with windows on both sides was deemed a credit to the town.
+In October, there were 54 pupils in the primary room - the same number as Lakeview's primary - 52 in the intermediate room, 56 in the grammar grades room, and 38 in Professor Wilson’s high school.

 Mushrooming growth made it necessary the following March to hold a bond election for a new building; it passed without a single dissenting vote.
-Until red brick Kenwood was completed, the third and fourth grades met at the Presbyterian Church and others crowded into the already crowded Lakeview.
+Until the red brick Kenwood School was completed, the third and fourth grades met at the Presbyterian Church and others crowded into the already crowded Lakeview.
 The city made a sidewalk on the west side of H Street (13th Ave.) so children wouldn't have to wade through dust and mud.
-Classes started in the new Kenwood in November, 1901.
+Classes started in the new Kenwood School in November 1901.

 The first Nampa High graduation was held on May 28, l903, at the beautiful Dewey Palace Hotel.
-Nine girls graduated, each wearing a white dress she had made herself of tulle or dotted swiss with shirred sleeves and a long train.
-Each graduate participated - salutatory, valedictory, essay, prophecy, oration.
+Nine girls graduated, each wearing a white dress she had made herself of tulle or dotted Swiss with shirred sleeves and a long train.
+Each graduate participated - salutatory, valedictory, essay, prophecy or oration.
 The program was reprinted in the first issue of Nampa High's Sage in 1910.